Controlling My Jack’s Alt-Stays Cabin

 If you’re looking for some inspiration, try ask Google for a recipe.
 Ask something like “Hey Google, what should I cook for dinner tonight?” or “Hey Google, can you give me a good curry recipe?”.
 Need some provisions?
 Check out the local shopping guide in the “Guide to the Isle of Cumbrae” section of your cabin guide book.

 Food & Drink: You’ll find a mini-fridge and freezer in the kitchen which should have plenty space for all your food and drink.
-If you’re cooking something delicious or making cocktails, feel free to invite us both over.
+If you’re cooking something delicious or making cocktails, feel free to invite us over.

 Fold Up Table: A pretty snazzy fold up table can be found in the kitchen area if you’re eating a meal or playing a game.
 It’s easy to use, but watch your fingers!
 Just pull it up and allow the table to lock in place.
 To put it back down, release the clasps on both brackets at the same time.
 You’ll find these on the underside of the table.